Microbiologically Influenced Corrosion (MIC) of Indoor Sprinkler System Galvanized Steel Pipe

 Interior corrosion of galvanized steel pipe of indoor sprinkler system.

-Sectioned galvanized steel pipe of indoor sprinkler system showing interior corrosion in relation to the pinhole.
+Sectioned steel pipe of indoor sprinkler system showing interior corrosion in relation to the pinhole.

 Interior of galvanized steel pipe with pinhole corrosion